fastly/compute-starter-kit-rust-default/README.md

 ```

 The starter uses two backends, so if you want to, go ahead and create two backends using the CLI and then modify both names here.
 You should now have a Fastly service running on Compute@Edge that can talk to your backends, and generate synthetic responses at the edge.

+## Security issues

+Please see our [SECURITY.md](SECURITY.md) for guidance on reporting security-related issues.